Helping children make informed choices that will help them to live healthier and safer lives

 Life Education Centres West Midlands (LECWM) is a small charity (Number 1022915), with a team of seven staff and a board of Trustees.
 Our charity remains unique in Birmingham and the West Midlands due to the delivery style of our health and drug education programmes to primary age children and their parents/carers, from our specially kitted interactive mobile classrooms.
 LECWM is a recognised Delivery Partner of the UK’s leading health and drug education charity – Coram Life Education.

 Our charity wants to help to improve and support the physical & emotional health and life quality of each child or young person that participates in our health and drug programmes.

-LECWM provides early intervention, targeting children & young people through high quality drug and alcohol education programmes, which help to keep children/young people educated and safe.
+LECWM provides early intervention through high quality drug and alcohol, online safety and puberty education programmes, which help to keep children/young people informed, educated and safe.

 We believe all children and young people deserve to experience good quality health education which allows them to make the informed choices that will help them to live healthier and safer lives.

 Achieving Our Mission

 This is achieved by working directly with the children, mainly from our unique, interactive mobile classrooms.
 Our programmes are delivered by skilled educators who build excellent bonds with the youngsters and promote the importance of healthy living, raise awareness around the effects & risks of misusing drugs and alcohol and teach important life skills to help build resilient youngsters who are able to make their own informed decisions.

 Our work is underpinned by the following principles: